What is a spread — how does it influence trading?

 It’s also known as the bid-ask spread.

-If there are many market participants for the specific asset who also agree on the buy and sell price, the trading volume will be high, which transfers over to a tighter spread.
+If there are many market participants for the specific asset who also agree on the buy and sell price, the trading volume will be high, which translates to a tighter spread.
 Consequently, if there aren’t many market participants who also don’t entirely agree on the buy and sell price, the trading volume will be lower, which means the spread will be wider.

 How does the spread work in trading?